jehy/anechka/README.md

 Please note that month number is required but month title is not neccessary.

-Monthes and particular dates (for raxample holidays) can be skipped - then bot just does nothing.
+Months and particular dates (for example holidays) can be skipped - then bot just does nothing.

 ### Users